 For some books, I write down just a few useful quotes that spoke to me.
 For books that I love, I write down so many notes that I’m practically transcribing the entire book.
 That isn’t helpful, but sometimes it happens.
 The idea is to capture the essence of the book and document useful quotes that I can use later.
 For books that I read on my Kindle, I have considered just printing my notes from my Kindle desktop app.
 But, the process of handwriting the quotes helps me learn and remember the content.
 Research has shown that writing by hand results in more reflection and better memory.
 Therefore, I slog through the highlights and notes I write in the margins of the book and write them down in my notebook.
 In addition to quotes, I also note my own thoughts and reflections on the topic.

 In Johnson’s book, he talks about his own and other authors’ elaborate indexing schemes so they can locate their quotes and reflections.
 I use a very simple system.
 I have a list of the books and the page they are recorded on.
 I also determine a category or theme of each book.
 I denote these by using a #.
 I keep a list of the themes on a separate page in the notebook and indicate all of the page numbers that correspond with that theme.
 With these two lists, I can easily see the books I’ve annotated, the themes covered in the notebook, and where they are located.

 Commonplacing is a practice I enjoy.
 It helps me reflect on what I have learned through my reading.
 It’s a contemplative and quiet activity that can be a contrast to a busy week.
 How do you remember what you read?
 I would love to hear about it!
 Email me at firstname.lastname@example.org or connect with me on Instagram at @drkimburns.
-You can also sign up for my newsletter, Some Things to Think About, that I send out every two months.
+You can also sign up for my newsletter.

 Have a fabulous week!